gitbls/pistrong/README.md

 * **make** compiles and builds strongSwan
 * **install** installs strongSwan into the system
 * **postconf** or **post-configure** creates
-    * `/etc/swanctl/conf.d/pistrong-connections.conf` strongSwan config file for iOS and Windows roadwarrior use
+    * `/etc/swanctl/conf.d/pistrong-ServerConnection.conf` strongSwan config file for iOS and Windows roadwarrior use
     * `/etc/swanctl/pistrong/iptables` required iptables addition.
 See Firewall Considerations section below
-    * `/etc/swanctl/pistrong/backup/connections-pistrong.piStrongInstall` copy of the initial pistrong-connections.conf for future reference if needed
+    * `/etc/swanctl/pistrong/backup/connections-pistrong.piStrongInstall` copy of the initial pistrong-ServerConnection.conf for future reference if needed

 If you know that your distro is carrying strongSwan 5.8.0 or greater, and it has been built with --enable-systemd, you can install strongSwan from your distro and skip the download, preconf, make, and install phases.
 That is, you'll only need to do the preqreq and postconf phases.